YTO - MCO

 What is the cheapest month to fly from Toronto to Orlando Airport?

-The cheapest month for flights from Toronto to Orlando Airport is January, where tickets cost $225 on average.
-On the other hand, the most expensive months are December and August, where the average cost of tickets is $363 and $359 respectively.
+The cheapest month for flights from Toronto to Orlando Airport is June, where tickets cost $202 (return) on average.
+On the other hand, the most expensive months are March and December, where the average cost of round-trip tickets is $296 and $293 respectively.

 How far in advance should I book a flight from Toronto to Orlando Airport?